East Lansing drops fines for homeowners who allow long-term guests

 “Those for and against Proposal 1 agreed on the key points – they want to have live-in child care, to age in place without fines, to have loved ones live so they can be cared for,” the committee continued.
 “City council and officials were moving in that direction.
 YOU just made it official.“

 The committee included on its website testimony from a retired Ingham County circuit court judge who described a case brought to him that involved thousands of dollars in fines.
 Outrageous fines were not unusual, wrote retired judge James R. Giddings.
-A retired prosecutor wrote that the prospect that one factor in her decision to leave East Lansing was the possibility of being fined by the city if she ever needs in-home caregivers.
+A retired prosecutor wrote that one factor in her decision to leave East Lansing was the possibility of being fined by the city if she ever needed in-home caregivers.

 Michigan Capitol Confidential submitted a Freedom of Information Act request to the city, asking for records of all permits issued to residents under now-repealed requirements.
 It also sought information about any citations and fines issued to violators.
 City officials responded that they do not have such records.